risawitama/verbose-potato/README.md

-## I fear for the calendar, its days are numbered.
+## I boiled a funny bone last night and had a laughing stock